 The Chair will notify the student in writing within 10 working days of their decision and any resulting sanctions imposed.
-The student will also be informed they can request a review of this decision within 10 working days or request a 'Completion of Procedures' Letter within 1 month if they wish to take their case directly to the OIA (see Appendix H of the Handbook of Regulations).
-Further details on the grounds for a request for review can be found in Section 9.8.
+The student will also be informed they can request a review of this decision within 10 working days or request a 'Completion of Procedures' Letter within 1 month if they wish to take their case directly to the OIA.